garagehive/garagehive.github.io/docs/garagehive-whats-new.md

 ### 30th April 2021

 * Made several UI improvements to Online Booking date selection process
-* Added vehicle registration to purchaes order print outs
+* Added vehicle registration to purchase orders print outs
 * Added the take payment feature to vehicle sales invoices
 * Added NPS score/gauge to customer list/card factbox
 * Created a report to produce a list of customers that have received an MOT reminder that haven't booked in